 Trent Dilfer hadn’t been a college coach before he took over at UAB.
 But considering he was a former NFL quarterback and a successful coach at the high school ranks, one could see why he would get an opportunity at some point.

 But so far, things haven’t been smooth for Dilfer.
-UAB went 4-8 last year, and the Blazers have started this season 2-7 with a 1-4 mark against AAC teams.
-Fans have quickly turned on him for myriad reasons.
+UAB went 4-8 in 2023, and the Blazers were 3-9 in 2024 with a 2-6 mark against American Conference teams.
+Fans quickly turned on him for myriad reasons, and it didn’t get better when UAB started this year 2-4.

 ULM Head Coach Bryant Vincent